Chardonnay: Australia and New Zealand

 Like many grape varieties, Chardonnay first came to Australia in the collection of James Busby in 1832, but it only really took off in the 1950s.
-It is most significant in South Australia, New South Wales — especially the Hunter Region - and Victoria.
+It is most significant in South Australia, New South Wales — especially the Hunter Valley - and Victoria.
 One of the first commercially successful Chardonnays was produced by Murray Tyrrell in the Hunter Valley in 1971.
 Tyrell's vineyard was planted with Chardonnay cuttings that he "borrowed" from Penfolds' experimental plantings by hopping over their barb-wire fence one night and pruning their vines.
 The export driven Australian wine industry was well situated for the Chardonnay boom of the 1980s and 1990s and Australia responded with a unique style of wine that was characterized by big fruit flavors and easy approachability.
 To compensate for the very warm climate, richness was enhanced by the use of oak chips and acid was added during fermentation.
 During this period the number of Chardonnay plants increased fivefold and by 1990 it was the most widely planted white wine grape in Australia and third most planted overall behind Shiraz and Cabernet Sauvignon.
 Early in the 21st century, demand outpaced supply and there was a shortage of Chardonnay grapes which prompted Australian winemakers to introduce new blending partners like Sémillon (known as "SemChard") and Colombard.